 Hesperia is a larger medium-sized city located in the state of California.
 With a population of 100,971 people and 21 constituent neighborhoods, Hesperia is the 76th largest community in California.

-When you are in Hesperia, you'll notice that it is more blue-collar than most other communities in America.
-35.61% of Hesperia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hesperia is generally considered to be a blue-collar town.
+36.65% of the Hesperia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hesperia is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Hesperia who work in sales jobs (11.70%), office and administrative support (10.32%), and management occupations (7.51%).
+There are especially a lot of people living in Hesperia who work in office and administrative support (10.76%), sales jobs (10.63%), and management occupations (7.35%).

 The most common language spoken in Hesperia is English.
 Other important languages spoken here include Spanish and Chinese.